-If severe weather appears to threaten the safety of students and library staff outside of the hours when classes are normally scheduled to meet – for example in the late evening or on weekends – the University Librarian may request the Provost and Vice President for Academic Affairs’ permission to close the library early.
-Early closure can only be approved by the Provost and Vice President for Academic Affairs in consultation with the President.
+If severe weather appears to threaten the safety of students and library staff outside of the hours when classes are normally scheduled to meet – for example in the late evening or on weekends – the University Librarian may request approval from the Executive Vice President and Provost to close the library early.
+Early closure can only be approved by the Executive Vice President and Provost.

-When the University announces a delayed opening, the library will open 30 minutes prior to the time announced for the campus as a whole, provided that at least three staff members can travel safely to Duquesne.
+When the University announces a delayed opening, Gumberg Library will open with the University, provided that at least one Access Services staff member can travel safely to Duquesne.

 *This is in accordance with, but not limited to, the following Duquesne University TAPs:

 Date issued: June 5, 2013, Updated August 2018

 Gumberg Library welcomes volunteers through Duquesne University sponsored programs or the DU Volunteer pool.